TreeHacks/computer-vision-hackpack/README.md

 ## Augmentation

-As can be seen, this is a very small dataset with only ___ number of images in each class.
+As can be seen, this is a very small dataset with only around 50 images in each class (this is a very very small dataset).
 To increase the size of our dataset, we perform something called 'Data Augmentation'.
-Follow the ...
+Data augmentation is a technique used to artificially increase the size of a dataset by generating new, modified versions of existing data samples, helping us increase the size and diversity of our dataset.
+This technique addresses the problem of overfitting, which occurs when a model is trained on a small, limited dataset and is not able to generalize well.

 Image of the augmented data...